Lightstreamer/Lightstreamer-example-HelloWorld-adapter-node/README.md

 ## Install
 If you want to install a version of this demo in your local Lightstreamer Server, follow these steps.
 * Download *Lightstreamer Server* (Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](http://www.lightstreamer.com/download.htm), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
-* Get the `deploy.zip` file of the [latest release](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-node/releases) and unzip it into the `deployment` folder.
+* Get the `deploy.zip` file for the Lightstreamer version you have installed from [releases](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-node/releases) and unzip it, obtaining the `deployment` folder.
 * Plug the Proxy Data Adapter into the Server: go to the `deployment/Deployment_LS` folder and copy the `ProxyHelloWorld_Node` directory and all of its files to the `adapters` folder of your Lightstreamer Server installation.
-* Alternatively you may plug the **robust** versions of the Proxy Data Adapter: go to the `deployment/Deployment_LS(robust)` folder and copy the `ProxyHelloWorld_Node` directory and all of its files into `adapters`.
+* Alternatively you may plug the *robust* versions of the Proxy Data Adapter: go to the `deployment/Deployment_LS(robust)` folder and copy the `ProxyHelloWorld_Node` directory and all of its files into `adapters`.
 The robust Proxy Data Adapter can handle the case in which a Remote Data Adapter is missing or fails, by suspending the data flow and trying to connect to a new Remote Data Adapter instance.
 * Install the lightstreamer-adapter module.
 Go to the `deployment/Deployment_Node_Remote_Adapter` folder and launch the command:<BR/>
 `npm install lightstreamer-adapter`<BR/>
 * Launch Lightstreamer Server.
 The Server startup will complete only after a successful connection between the Proxy Data Adapter and the Remote Data Adapter.
 * Launch the Node.js Remote Adapter: go to the `deployment/Deployment_Node_Remote_Adapter` folder and launch:<BR/>
 `node helloworld.js`<BR/>
 * Test the Adapter, launching the client listed in [Clients Using This Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-node#clients-using-this-adapter).
-    * In order to make the ["Hello World" Tutorial - HTML Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript) front-end pages get data from the newly installed Adapter Set, you need to modify the front-end pages and set the required Adapter Set name to NODE_HELLOWORLD when creating the LightstreamerClient instance.
-So edit the `index.htm` page of the Hello World front-end deployed under `Lightstreamer/pages/HelloWorld` and replace:<BR/>
+    * In order to make the ["Hello World" Tutorial - HTML Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript) front-end pages get data from the newly installed Adapter Set, you need to modify the front-end pages and set the required Adapter Set name to NODE_HELLOWORLD, when creating the LightstreamerClient instance.
+So edit the `index.htm` page of the Hello World front-end, deployed under `Lightstreamer/pages/HelloWorld`, and replace:<BR/>
 `var client = new LightstreamerClient(null," HELLOWORLD");`<BR/>
 with:<BR/>
 `var client = new LightstreamerClient(null,"NODE_HELLOWORLD");;`<BR/>